griptape-ai/griptape-docs/docs/griptape-framework/tools/task-memory.md

                              store the summary in a file named griptape.txt.
 To achieve this, I need to first use the WebScraper
                              tool to get the content of the webpage.
 Then, I
-                             will use the ToolOutputProcessor to summarize the
+                             will use the TaskMemoryClient to summarize the
                              content.
 Finally, I will use the FileManager tool
                              to save the summarized content to a file named
                              griptape.txt.